StefanieGadow/80s-music-quiz/README.md

   The player must enter numbers to choose an answer.
   ![Input validation for questions](/readme_images/validate-answer.png)

   When the player is asked if they want to play again, the quiz only accepts “yes” or “no”.
+It makes no difference if the words are capitalized or not.
   ![Input validation for play again question](/readme_images/invalid-play.png)

 ### Future features